patricialan/kickstarter-analysis/README.md

 The two new analyses could not answer the additional questions listed above.
 To answer the first additional question, the question was decomposed.
 If the play “Fever” is used as an example, then “coming close” to a fundraising goal could be defined as >85% funded.
 Also, a “short amount of time” could be defined as less than 1 month.
 To answer this question, an additional column was created showing length of campaign in days.
 Then, filters were applied to only show campaigns that were >85% funded, had a length of < 30 days, and were under the subcategory of “plays”.
 Finally, the number of campaigns (number of rows) remaining provided the answer of 698 plays.

 To answer the second additional question, the new column of campaign length was used.
-Then a line graph with the x-axis as length of campaign in days could be plotted against a y-axis as percentage of successful/failed/cancelled campaigns (see Figure 6).
-Figure 6 shows that campaign length is correlated to success or failure.
-Specifically, successful campaigns tend run for 8 to 21 days.
+Then a line graph with the x-axis as length of campaign in days was plotted against a y-axis as percentage of successful/failed/cancelled campaigns (see Figure 6).
+Figure 6 showed that campaign length was correlated to success or failure.
+Specifically, successful campaigns tended to run for 8 to 21 days.

 Figure 6
 ![PlaysSubcategoryOutcomesBasedOnCampaignLength.png](PlaysSubcategoryOutcomesBasedOnCampaignLength.png)